 I’m going to show you how to create custom tiebreakers when using RANKX in Power BI.

 Getting a tie in a critical portion of RANKX results is a common scenario.
 There are a number of tiebreakers you can use but it’s important to choose the one that makes the most sense for each situation.
+You may watch the full video of this tutorial at the bottom of this blog.

 The Role Of RANKX In Power BI